10 Tips To Fight Menopausal Belly Fat (That Really Work)

 Approach your perimenopause and menopause transition armed with information about your own body.
 Take your hip to waist ratio16 measurement.
 Just measure your waist at the smallest point – usually at the naval or just above it, then measure your hips at the widest, largest part.
 Now divide your waist measurement by your hip measurement (Waist Measurement ÷ Hip Measurement).
 For women: 0.85 or lower is an indicator that you are at a lower risk for developing certain diseases.
 Once you have a baseline measurement, you can track and talk with your provider about changes you notice.

 As you transition into menopause, exercise will support good bone and joint health, produce endorphins, promote good sleep AND support good lean body mass to fat (visceral fat) mass ratios.
 You need a good balance of vigorous cardiovascular and strength training 20.
-Work with a coach or trainer or use our specifically designed programs here.

 3. Anti-Inflammatory Nutrition